Texas-Tim/SignUpSheet/README.md

 - Amazon Lambda
 - Amazon DynamoDB
 - Amazon API Gateway
-- Amazon SES
 - Amazon SNS

 **Use Your Own Account**: You may use a personal account to spin up the resources for this Sign Up Sheet.

 **Costs**: There are minor costs associated with this sign up sheet and it should be destroyed soon after the event ends.
 You may even destroy the resources for this App immediately after finalizing the teams, although I suggest waiting until after the event as some of the team information may be useful when sending prizes to the winners

-## SES Email

-**Verified Email**: This web application sends emails to the participants with their team information and links to the event rooms.
-In order to accomplish this, we utilized Amazon SES.
-SES requires a verified email from which to send out messages to participants and it will not work otherwise.
-Because this service is regional, please verify an email with AWS SES in the same region that you run the CFT template from and include that as your default region.
-This is also a parameter in the CFT and is required

-**SandBox Mode**: SES is by default in sandbox mode and you must submit a request to remove your account from Sandbox mode before using this App

-## AWS Region

-You must spin up the CFT in the same region as the email you have verified previously.
-The CFT includes this as a parameter and uses by default the us-east-1 region

 ## S3 files